When it’s too hot to bake, this Stovetop Rhubarb-Cherry Crisp is a delicious, no-bake way to enjoy summer fresh cherries and rhubarb!

 It’s good to be home.
 My case of the post vacation blues lasted the better part of Sunday, but when I lay my head on my pillow, and sipped my coffee in my mug, and wrapped myself in my robe, well, I was reminded of how I love our little home and our life here, even without its ocean breezes and room service.

 So hot, the air conditioning has been running non-stop, and our dog prefers to snore the day away in the living room, shunning his dog bed, favoring to lay on the cool, hardwood floor.
 I think he’s got the right idea…a nap on the floor sounds really good about now.

 You know how I feel about firing up the oven on days like this.
-But I was craving a crisp with the beautiful rhubarb that was waiting for me in the refrigerator after our trip.
-Instead of compromising the cool kitchen, I set to work on making a Stovetop Rhubarb-Cherry Crisp.
+But I was craving a dessert with the beautiful rhubarb that was waiting for me in the refrigerator after our trip.
+Instead of compromising the cool kitchen, I set to work on making a stovetop crisp.

 Stovetop Rhubarb-Cherry Crisp

 This no-bake crisp turned out so wonderfully, I’m not sure I can be convinced to make it in the oven again (but I will, of course).

 Sweet cherries are a perfect contrast to tangy rhubarb in a filling that bubbles in just minutes over the stove.

 The topping is toasted in a skillet, a sweet and crunchy blend of oats, graham crackers, cinnamon, pecans and almonds.
 Scattered on top the fork tender rhubarb and cherries, and with a scoop of ice cream softening into the ruby pool, it was devoured as it was meant to be: straight out of the pan.